 All materials related to an application for admission become the property of the Friedman School of Nutrition Science and Policy upon receipt and will not be returned or released to the applicant, either in original or photocopy form.

-Because the MNSP program is 10 credits instead of 16, students entering the program must possess a strong background in science.
+Because the MNSP program is 30 semester hour units instead of 48 semester hour units, students entering the program must possess a strong background in science.
 The following prerequisites are necessary for a student to be successful with the program’s curriculum:

 Bachelor's degree from an accredited institution, with a minimum grade point average of 3.0 (out of a 4.0 equivalent)

 College-level courses in the following: